by Philomath Films

 Update on the Cast of The Tempest

 *Fourteen of the eighteen Tempest cast have been released from prison.
 Two cast members died while incarcerated and one cast member died post incarceration.
-Two cast members remain in prison.
-One cast member is coming up for parole in 2025.
-The second cast member is serving a Life Sentence Without Parole.

 *Raymond (Anthonio #3) was transferred to another prison.
 He is serving a Life Sentence Without Parole.